team-charls/charls/README.md

 ## Features

 * C++14 library implementation with a binary C interface for maximum interoperability.
-* Supports Windows, Linux and macOS for x86, x64, arm and arm64.
+* Supports Windows, Linux and macOS on x86, x64, arm, arm64 and ppc64le.
-* Adapters for .NET, JavaScript (WebAssembly) and Python available.
+* Adapters for .NET, JavaScript (WebAssembly) and Python applications available.
 * Excellent compression and decompression performance.

 ## About JPEG-LS